apigee/openbank/README.md

     * New script for easier portal setup

 * Documentation
-    * Create new video overview of the OpenBank APIs and Installation - http://www.youtube.com/watch?v=8eecvL75B5w
+    * New video overview of the OpenBank APIs and Installation - http://www.youtube.com/watch?v=8eecvL75B5w
     * Updated API documenation
     * Updated installation instructions for APIs and Developer Portal